srvk/eesen-transcriber/README.md

 #### Customizing the VM

 You can also log directly into the VM with `vagrant ssh` and look around.
 For example, change directories to `/home/vagrant/tools/eesen-offline-transcriber` to find README instructions there.
-You can initiate transcription from here with `speech2text.sh` and output will appear in `build/output`
+You can initiate transcription from here with `speech2text.sh` and output will appear in `build/output`.
+You can run scripts that queue several files for transcription with `batch.sh`

 Note that the size of the VM is controlled by the Vagrantfile, and asks for 2 CPUs and 8GB RAM: